+Agency

+Provider Type:

+Service Agency

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

-Individuals must meet the following standards regardless of service location::
+Agencies must meet the following standards regardless of service location:

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(The company that the provider secures the item(s) from can be located anywhere.) - 2.
-Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation. - 4.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Have Commercial General Liability Insurance., professional liability errors and omissions insurance and. - 6.
-Have Workers' Compensation Insurance in accordance with state law. - 7.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(The

+company that the provider secures the item(s) from can be located anywhere.)

+2. Have a signed ODP Waiver Provider Agreement on file with ODP.

+3. Complete standard ODP required orientation.

+4. Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+5. Have Commercial General Liability Insurance., professional liability errors and omissions insurance.

+and.

+6. Have Workers' Compensation Insurance in accordance with state law.

+7. Comply with Department standards related to provider qualifications.

+Verification of Provider Qualifications Entity Responsible for Verification:

+ODP

+Frequency of Verification:

+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are

+assigned.

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+Service Type: Other Service Service Name: Assistive Technology

+Provider Category: Agency

+Provider Type:

+Independent Vendor

+Provider Qualifications

+License (specify):

+Trade appropriate.